Daniel-KM/Omeka-S-module-AnalyticsSnippet/README.md

 Installation
 ------------

-Uncompress files and rename module folder "AnalyticsSnippet".
+Uncompress files and rename module folder `AnalyticsSnippet`.
 Then install it like any other Omeka module and follow the config instructions.

 See general end user documentation for [Installing a module].